We are back with another mid-newsletter

 4. Good decision-making means coordination, not consensus.

 I think these are good principles for working with people anywhere.
-And I love this quote .
-In our reflection on why we tried Holacracy, it says: “Classic organizational charts are often linear and inflexible.
-In reality, people have the talent to perform multiple roles in a company.”
+And I love this quote from our reflection on why we tried Holacracy: “Classic organizational charts are often linear and inflexible.
+In reality, people have talents to perform multiple roles in a company.”

 I wonder: have you ever been part of a team where you felt unstoppable?
 A team that came together for a moment to do good work?
 What did it feel like, what motivated you, and what did you create?

-Brand designer and David Langton professor published a “Letter to the Editor” about Milton Glaser's legendary IANNY logo in last year's New Yorker.
+Brand designer and professor David Langton published a “Letter to the Editor” about Milton Glaser's legendary IANNY logo in last year's New Yorker.
 He was surprised at how detailed the magazine's editing was.
-Here is Langton's original letter with the first editing round of the New Yorker.
+Here is Langton's original letter from the first round of edits for the New Yorker.

 The New Yorker's second round went much further (some edits in this edit!).
-Langton reminds us that even a short letter to the editor can remind us.
+Langton reminds us that even a short letter to the editor can be a reminder.

 Your daily dose of practical wisdom